Copyright 2025 Cameron Arensdorf

 Research

 Automated tools surfaced structural issues, while manual testing showed how those issues affected the navigation experience.
-Using both made the audit more credible.
+Using both made the audit more credible, with manual testing surfacing other issues automated testing did not catch.

 Manual keyboard testing